 How to transfer a car title as a buyer

-As the new vehicle owner, it is important to handle the paperwork as soon as possible.
-You will not have legal ownership of the vehicle until you get the new title sorted, which means working in conjunction with the seller for the transfer to occur.
+Handle the paperwork as soon as possible after buying a car.
+You will not have legal ownership of the vehicle until you get the new title sorted, which means working in conjunction with the seller for the transfer.
 This usually follows a few set steps.

 - Confirm the seller is the legal owner: Check the vehicle’s VIN and ownership paperwork to ensure you aren’t buying a stolen vehicle.
-You should also note the odometer reading at the time you buy the vehicle.
+You should also note the odometer reading when you buy the vehicle.

 - Seller transfers title: The vehicle’s seller must transfer the title to your name by signing the release and transferring ownership to you.